Crafting Your Herbal Practice

 Kat Maier

-Kat is the author of Energetic Herbalism: A Guide to Sacred Plant Traditions through Integration of Elements of Vitalism, Ayurveda and Chinese Medicine (2021) and co-author of Bush Medicine of San Salvador Island, Bahamas (2011).
+Her books include Energetic Herbalism: A Guide to Sacred Plant Traditions through Integration of Elements of Vitalism, Ayurveda and Chinese Medicine (2021) and co-author of Bush Medicine of San Salvador Island, Bahamas (2011).
+She has served as president of United Plant Savers and was the proud recipient of their first Medicinal Plant Conservation Award.

-Guest Teachers
+2026 Guest Teachers

 Camille Freeman